Dowell-Lab/DAStk/README.md

     $ differential_md_score --assay-1 DMSO --assay-2 Treatment --p-value 0.0000001 --barcodes --output /path/to/output/directory

 The above generates a tab-delimited file with all differential MD scores for each motif and their p-values (sorted by p-value), an MA plot that labels the most significant TF activity changes, at a p-value cutoff of 1e-7.
-Note that better plot-friendly condition names (say, DMSO and Treatment) can be provided using the `--label-1` and `--label-2` arguments.
+Note that better plot-friendly condition names (say, "DMSO" and "Treatment") can be provided using the `--label-1` and `--label-2` arguments.
 The plots look like the example below:

 ![Sample MA plot](./doc_files/sample_MA_plot.png)